AlvarBer/Persimmon/docs/src/state_of_the_art.md

 ================

-Before working on the system let's take a look at the previous works on the field of visual programming and Machine Learning visualizing tools for both inspiration and avoiding pitfalls.
+Before working on the system let's take a look at the previous works on the field of visual programming and visual Machine Learning tools for inspiration and avoiding pitfalls.